The self serving bias is a tendency of human beings to take all the credit for success and blame external factors for failures.

 Do you remember a situation where you took credit for victories and pointed fingers when things went south?
-I have.
+I do.

-When I started writing the blog, different articles received different reactions.
-Some articles received many shares and views, while some others had none.
+When I started writing this blog, different articles received different reactions.
+A few received many shares and views, while some others had none.
 I believed that popular articles received shares because of my writing skills.
-For the content which received a lesser response, I told myself, “People do not know how to value good content.”
+For the content which had a lesser response, I told myself, “People do not know how to value good content.”

 After some self-introspection, I realized, my effort on all articles was pretty much the same.
 My thoughts were due to self serving bias.
-I was patting myself on the back for all the good responses and finding excuses for the rest.
+I was praising myself for all the good responses and finding excuses for the rest.

 - What is the self serving bias?